thalber/PredicateInlay/README.md

 Drop into your project as a source file.

 Feed the pattern string when instantiating. `exchanger` is once for every node in the resulting logic structure. for every "word", exchanger receives a string with word name and zero or more arguments from consequent literals.
-It should return the `() => bool` type callback.
+It returns the `() => bool` type callback or null.

 ## Requirements